 - An incapacity plan addressing healthcare issues and management of assets in case of serious illness or injury.

 - A legacy plan and an estate plan to provide for people you care about and causes you care about after your death.

 These are just some of the many different tools that may be a part of your personalized plan.
 You need to get the right advice with determining how to protect yourself and your family and with taking the necessary steps to achieve a secure future.

 Gersh Law Offices, P.S.C. has extensive experience helping individuals who are gay, lesbian, bisexual, or transgender and who want to create a comprehensive estate plan.
-Give our Louisville LGBT planning lawyers a call today to find out how we can help you.
+Give our Louisville LGBTQ planning lawyers a call today to find out how we can help you.